1962 Oregon State Beavers football team: After the season

 The Los Angeles Rams had the first overall pick in the NFL Draft, and they selected Baker.
 In Baker's first NFL game, he threw three interceptions.
 As a result, the Rams' head coach Harland Svare decided to attempt to convert Baker into a halfback.
 After four years, the Rams released Baker.
 The New York Giants showed interest, but Baker wanted to complete his law degree and instead signed with the Edmonton Eskimos.
 Edmonton finished 6-10-1 in 1966.
 In 1967, Baker led the Eskimos to a 10-5-1 record and berth in the Western Conference playoffs.
 Edmonton ultimately lost to Saskatchewan in sudden death overtime, Baker's last football game as a player.

 Rich Brooks graduated from Oregon State in 1963.
 His last football game as a player was the 1962 Liberty Bowl.
 Brooks played defensive back, fullback, tailback, quarterback, and punter for the Beavers.
 While he was a player, Oregon State went 3-0-1 in the Civil War.
 Brooks served as an assistant coach for the Beavers in 7 out of the next 11 seasons, serving as the defensive line coach for the Beavers, during their 1967 Giant Killers year.
 Oregon State went 6–1 in the Civil War, while he was an assistant coach for the Beavers, 9-1-1 as a coach and player.
 In 1977, Brooks became the head coach at Oregon.
 Brooks led the Ducks to consecutive winning seasons in 1979 and 1980 for the first time in 16 years.
 In 1989 and 1990, Brooks led Oregon to consecutive the bowl games, the first time that the Ducks had been invited to consecutive bowl games.
 In 1994, Brooks led the Ducks to the Pac-10 championship, the Ducks' first conference championship since their Pacific Coast Conference championship in 1919.
 Brooks started out 10-0-1 in Civil Wars against Oregon State and finished 14-3-1.
 In 29 Civil Wars, Brooks finished with an overall record of 23-4-2 a winning percentage of .828.

-NFL Draft

-Two Beavers were selected in the 1963 NFL Draft, which lasted twenty rounds (280 selections).